Innovation Accounting framework, what is it? and who is it for?

 And with that, we’ve hopefully given you a better understanding of what the framework is and where it should (and shouldn’t) be used.
-If you’d like to learn more about the Innovation Accounting framework in-depth, we recommend you take a look at the recent released book titled “Innovation Accounting” or at our innovation accounting page.

 We believe that we are in the early stages of a corporate innovation revolution, that is why we build GroundControl, our software that is heavily built around the principles of Innovation Accounting to measure innovation success.
 Curious?
 Take a look at our software without the commitment of signing up.